MC-DeltaT/SerialisePP/ProgrammingGuide.md

 It has the member function `get<Name>()` which gets a reference to a field by name.

 `Deserialiser` for a `SerialisableStruct` has the member function `get<Name>()` which gets a `Deserialiser` (or the deserialised value, for automatically deserialisable types) for a field by name.

+The deserialiser is also destructurable into its fields using structured bindings.

 ## Real-world Example